The Importance of Exercise and Why it is Not Always the Answer

 How Electromedical Stimulation Easily Achieves Targeted Results

-Fortunately, modern medical science offers electromedical stimulation as a powerful solution.
+Medical science offers electromedical stimulation as an additional solution.

 Using technology invented by Dr Gerry Pollock, (one of the inventors of the first pacemaker in the UK), electromedical stimulation contracts muscles in a way that simulates intense exercise.